 - A full Morning and Evening prayer service for most traditions.
 Each service contains readings from the Psalter (Psalms) along with one reading from the Old Testament and one from the New Testament, in addition to any other content appropriate to the tradition.

 - An option for praying the "Liturgy of the Hours" (aka, the "eight traditional liturgical hours") for many traditions.
 "The Hours" involve not only morning and evening prayers, but prayers at the traditional hours of prayer recorded in Scripture like the third Hour (9 AM), the sixth hour (noon), and ninth (3 PM) hour.

-- A monthly or weekly Psalter reading schedule covering all 150 Psalms.
+- A monthly, sixty day, or weekly Psalter reading schedule covering all 150 Psalms.

-- A yearly lectionary (aka, a Bible reading plan) that goes through the entire Old Testament once a year and the entire New Testament twice a year.
-The same lectionary is used by all traditions.
+- A yearly or two year lectionary (aka, a Bible reading plan).
+The yearly goes through the entire Old Testament once a year and the entire New Testament twice a year.
+The two year lectionary goes through the New Testament once a year and the Old Testament once every two years.
+These same lectionaries are used by all traditions.

 - A daily listing of the readings for the day for people who prefer to follow the reading schedule offline or with their own Bibles.